padalavasudha/ctf-writeups/posts/2026-06-25-indirect-prompt-injection.md

 Instead of attacking the model directly, the attacker poisons the data that the model later processes.

-In this exercise, CalBot—an AI-powered calendar assistant—reads the descriptions of calendar events.
+In this exercise, CalBot an AI-powered calendar assistant—reads the descriptions of calendar events.
 One of these events contains hidden instructions designed to manipulate the assistant into leaking the CEO's email address.

 ---